You may be following my Pet Profile articles.

 Today’s Pet Profile is all about our sweet little Lyla.

 I expect it has a lot to do with the place we got her from which seemed sketchy.

-Lyla was of course a playful, spunky pup, as most little dogs are.
+Lyla was, of course, a playful, spunky pup, as most little dogs are.

 My heart broke when I heard her little puppy yelp.
 I held her and cried all the way to the vet.

 As Lyla grew, so did her gorgeous coat!
 She had the longest, softest, prettiest fur!

 Lyla’s heavy coat caused her to overheat in the Spring and Summer.

 Her hair never fully came back but we think she is still beautiful.

-Lyla has developed arthritis, hip, knee cap, and joint issues.
-She gets charlie horses, and has to stretch her legs often to get her knee cap back into place, or get her joints stretched, and get her overall alignment back.
+She gets Charlie horses and has to stretch her legs often to get her kneecap back into place or get her joints stretched, and get her overall alignment back.

 This is why great veterinarian care is so crucial and why I taught my kids never to have pets until they can afford to properly feed, and care for them.

 Often taking a starring role in many sponsored articles, such as this article for PetSmart Grooming where Lyla got a spa day treatment for her birthday!
-I love this image from that article:

 I think you can see how proud she is after her grooming where she got all the extras!

-One last catastrophe, just a few months ago Lyla was out in her own fenced yard, happy as a lark, going potty, and playing.
+Just a few months ago Lyla was out in her own fenced yard, happy as a lark, going potty, and playing.

 Now I honestly feel the Mastiff was simply playing with Lyla, but when you are a tiny little Papillon/Pomeranian mix and easily scared, you go into a defensive posture.

 So as you can see, or read that is, Lyla has had her challenges, but she is loved, adored, and we feel blessed to have her in our lives.